Most people have the wrong idea about the “cost of discipleship.”

 You’ll love who you are and how God created you, and you’ll be able to love others from a full heart.
 Worry will increasingly fall away.
 You’ll find everything you really need is taken care of moment-by-moment, day-by-day.

-You will experience a power operating in your life that makes it very difficult to have a “bad day.”
+You will experience a power operating in your life that makes despair less and less prevalent.
 Joy and peace will be with you even in the hardest of circumstances, running through you like a deep underground river.

 Your thoughts and feelings can be transformed: you can learn to be confident and hopeful, and won’t indulge in thoughts of rejection, despair, failure, hopelessness, because you’ll know better.
 You will become so aware of God’s presence and grace around you that you will hardly remember how to be gloomy or negative.